rcrowther/ssc/README.rst

 to see what can be changed.
 If it's in the list, it can be on the commandline.
 Or in a `build.ssc` file (see below).

-Or look at the source code for the class ``Configuration``, which is definitive.
+Or look in the source code for the class ``Configuration``, which is definitive.

 Commandline